Skip to main content

 Local LLMs Can Generate Structurally Valid X07 Programs

-The model gets close, but the output does not parse, the imports drift, the syntax is incomplete, or the generated file shape is not valid for the target language.
+Run a small local code model for a while and you notice the failures are rarely about logic.
+They are about structure.
+The model gets close, but the output does not parse, the imports drift, a block never closes, or the file shape just is not valid for the target language.

-X07 takes a different path: the canonical source format is x07AST JSON, and the toolchain can export both a JSON Schema and a grammar bundle for that structure.
-In X07 docs, that export surface is called Genpack.
+X07 sidesteps that.
+The canonical source format is x07AST JSON, and the toolchain can export both a JSON Schema and a grammar bundle describing that structure.
+The docs call that export surface Genpack.

-That matters for local models because constrained decoding can now target the language's real source form instead of a best-effort textual approximation.
+The payoff for local models: constrained decoding can target the language's actual source form, not a best-effort textual approximation of it.

 Why X07 works well with constrained decoding

-x07 ast schemax07 ast grammar --cfg- Python and TypeScript SDK surfaces under
+• Python and TypeScript SDK surfaces under x07-genpack and @x07/genpack

 Recipe A: export the X07 schema and compile it with XGrammar